amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 - Capabilities: Select **CAPABILITY_IAM** - *Here, we're giving CloudFormation the ability to create IAM resources*
 - Role Name: Select ***EnvironmentName*-CFServiceRole** - *Note, "EnvironmentName" will be the one you specified.
 This value is a role CloudFormation assumes to create and update stacks on your behalf*

-Click **Next step**.
+Click **Next step***

 ![CodePipeline Deploy](images/2-cp-deploy-step.png)

 In the "Service Role" step, we must authorize AWS CodePipeline to access artifacts and dependencies to pull.
-Leave the Role Name blank and click **Create Role**.
-You will be automatically taken to the IAM Management Console to create a service role.
-Choose **Create a new IAM Role** and leave the role name as the default.
-Click **Allow** to create the role.
-Return to the AWS CodePipeline dashboard and make sure the newly created role is selected.
+Select **EnvironmentName-CodePipelineServiceRole** that was pre-created for you.
 Click **Next Step**.

 ![CodePipeline Role IAM](images/2-cp-svc-role.png)